 If you’ve recently earned your TESOL certification, congratulations!
 Now that you’ve completed your certification, you’re probably on the job hunt now.
-The good news is that there are tons of TESOL jobs available worldwide, and the demand for TESOL certified English language teachers will certainly increase in the years to come.
+The good news is that there are TESOL jobs available worldwide, and the demand for TESOL certified English language teachers may continue to increase in the years to come4.

-Whether you’re looking to work in a traditional school setting, travel the world, or enter the virtual teaching space, you have plenty of options.
+Whether you’re looking to work in a traditional school setting, travel the world, or enter the virtual teaching space, you have options.

 Keep reading to see a full list of TESOL career paths—and what it takes to get there.